Flourishes Gallery and Studios-Where art thrives and grows- is focused on promoting the arts in the Shelbyville, Illinois area.

 One wall at the south end of the ballroom is dedicated to the ISAA, Rembrandt Society.
 It shows work purchased at previous Rembrandt Society conventions.
 The Rembrandt Society is a state organization for junior and senior high art clubs.
 Find their website to learn details about the group, view photos, and much more.

-Carol has scheduled the Gallery space for Jessica Disbrow starting in November.
-Studio D is available for a smaller show.
-Others can be scheduled at any time for a two and a half month period.
-Please contact her if interested by calling 217-827-5690 or by email at firstname.lastname@example.org.
+Mike Delaney from Argenta will show next in the gallery space.
+Studio D is available for a smaller show as none has been scheduled as yet.
+Others can be scheduled at any time for an approximately two and a half month period.
+Please contact Carol if interested by calling 217-827-5690 or by email at email@example.com.

 We are located in the heart of downtown Shelbyville in an historic building at 140 1/2 East Main.
 Please contact us to visit or catch us when we are open by seeing the OPEN sign on the door and the big bow and planter on the left side of the door.